INTERNATIONAL EXAMPLES

 In Canada, assistance can be provided either by someone taking life-ending medication themselves, or by a medical practitioner implementing a person’s wish.
 However, in order to qualify a person must meet strict legal conditions, including among others that:

-• Assistance can only be provided if someone has made a voluntary decision and given ‘informed consent’.
+- They have made a voluntary decision and given ‘informed consent’.

-Importantly, someonedoes not need to have a fatal or terminal condition to be eligible for medical assistance in dying’ in Canada.
+Importantly, someone ‘does not need to have a fatal or terminal condition to be eligible for medical assistance in dying’ in Canada.

-Until March 17 2023, pending a review, the law also bans helping people who seek an assisted death solely on the basis of psychiatric suffering.
+Until March 17 2027, pending a review, the law also bans helping people who seek an assisted death solely on the basis of psychiatric suffering.

 SAFEGUARDS